 Click here for notes.

-Notes: Seasonally adjusted data are used for regular state UI claims; seasonally adjusted data are not available for the other components of the chart.
-Regular state UI continued claims are for the week ending Sept 12; regular state UI initial claims are for the week ending Sept 19.
-PUA continued claims are for the week ending Sept 5; PUA initial claims are for the weeks ending Sept 12 and Sept 19.
-"Other programs" are continued claims in other programs for the week ending Sept 5.
-Pandemic Unemployment Assistance (PUA) is the federal program for workers who are out of work because of the virus but who are not eligible for regular state unemployment insurance (UI) benefits (e.g. the self-employed).
-"Other programs" includes PEUC, STC, EB, and others; a full list can be found in the bottom panel of the table on page 4 at this link https://www.dol.gov/ui/data.pdf.
+Seasonally adjusted data are used for regular state UI claims; seasonally adjusted data are not available for the other components of the chart.
+Regular state UI continued claims are for the week ending September 12; regular state UI initial claims are for the week ending September 19.
+PUA continued claims are for the week ending September 5; PUA initial claims are for the weeks ending September 12 and September 19.
+“Other programs” are continued claims in other programs for the week ending September 5.
+Pandemic Unemployment Assistance (PUA) is the federal program for workers who are out of work because of the virus but who are not eligible for regular state unemployment insurance (UI) benefits (e.g., the self-employed).
+“Other programs” includes PEUC, STC, EB, and others; a full list can be found in the bottom panel of the table on page 4 at this link: https://www.dol.gov/ui/data.pdf.

 Source: Department of Labor (DOL) Unemployment Insurance Weekly Claims (News Release), retrieved from DOL, https://www.dol.gov/ui/data.pdf, September 24, 2020.